GaloisInc/mir-json/doc/rustc.md

     <libs>    Directory containing custom Rust standard libraries [default: ./libs]

 OPTIONS:
+        --copy-sources <NEW_LIBS>    Instead of translating the existing custom standard libraries, copy all upstream standard library sources to NEW_LIBS (if they don't already exist there) and exit (used for upgrading Rust toolchain)
+        --debug                      Emit debug output on stderr
         --generate                   Print a shell script instead of actually running the build -h, --help                       Print help information
+        --keep-temp-build            Persist the temporary cargo package created to run `cargo test -Z build-std` to out-dir
-    -o, --out-dir <OUT_DIR>    Directory to place rlibs and rlibs_real in [default: next to libs] --target <TARGET>      Rust target triple to configure the libraries for [default: host triple]
+    -o, --out-dir <OUT_DIR>          Directory to place rlibs and rlibs_real in [default: next to libs]
+        --target <TARGET>            Rust target triple to configure the libraries for [default: host triple]
 ```

 ## `--target`